-Hectic cast-iron jam “Ouroboros” takes us back to hazardous area and after being swept over by the synth line of “Coercion”, the next track “Tunnel Vision” is a noisy and immersive to the core.
+The hectic cast-iron jam “Ouroboros” takes us back to a hazardous area and after being swept over by the synth line of “Coercion”, the next track “Tunnel Vision” is noisy and immersive to the core.
 From the brighter side comes magnificent title track “Blowback”, which is drinking from the source of genuine funk, before the hovering outro “A Grand Delusion” closes the game.

 “Blowback” is a good reason to remain enthusiastic about Galaxian’s rest of 2017, especially when “Dosing The Population” has dropped on the Greek label Lower Parts and further contributions are expected on Shipwrec and Return to Disorder.
 More about the artist and his plans on the Inverted-Audio site.